-BMW X5 plug-in hybrid offers impressive electric range, excellent efficiency and a comfortable ride, but did it hold up when we lived with it?
+BMW X5 plug-in hybrid offers impressive electric range, excellent efficiency and a comfortable ride, but did it hold up when we lived with it for several months?

-Report Three: Roll-Royce quality for a third of the price?
+Report 3: Roll-Royce quality for a third of the price?

 Life in the X5 xDrive45e plug-in hybrid has been, well, sumptuous.
 I’ve plugged the car in as often as possible at home, which means an overnight charge to fill the sizeable 24kWh battery pack, so I’ve travelled on electric power alone as often as I possibly could.
 It’s on electric power that the car is simply serene; BMW has done a grand job of keeping things hushed on the move and when the six-cylinder 3.0-litre petrol engine does kick in, you barely notice.